 Review of Celtic Threads: A Journey in Cape Breton Crafts, by Eveline MacLeod and Daniel W. MacInnes.
 2014.
 In Journal of Folklore Research Reviews (April 2015).

-"2SLGBTQ+ History and Activism," discussion session facilitator, American Folklore Society annual meeting
+Facilitator: "2SLGBTQ+ History and Activism," American Folklore Society annual meeting

 Author Chat with The Studio Potter, https://youtu.be/CVyMA723aeE